-- 9. The transitional period is the period of six months commencing on 1 August 2022. - 10.
-An OE Restriction restricts transfers, leases for more than seven years and charges unless the requirements of the OE Register have been complied with, including compliance with the duty to update (subject to some exceptions). - 11.
-An OE that currently owns a qualifying estate in land in England and Wales and which became registered proprietor of the same pursuant to an application to the Land Registry made between 1 January 1999 and 31 July 2022 (inclusive) will: - be under a legal obligation to register on the OE Register by the end of the transitional period; and - have an OE Restriction placed on their title by the Land Registrar at some point before the end of the transitional period.
-However, that OE Restriction will only come into effect at the end of the transitional period, i.e. on 1 February 2023. - 12.
-Compliance with the OE Register (including the duty to update) is now a pre-requisite to OEs applying to the Land Registry to become registered proprietor of any new qualifying estates.
+- 9. Compliance with the OE Register (including the duty to update) is now a pre-requisite to OEs applying to the Land Registry to become registered proprietors of qualifying estates.
 This is significant as legal title only passes to a purchaser upon registration of the transaction at the Land Registry.
-Once registered, title to that qualifying estate will be subject to an OE Restriction which will take effect immediately (unlike the OE Restrictions placed against titles already owned by OEs which only take effect at the end of the transitional period). - 13.
-There are disclosure obligations which have retrospective effect.
-If any OE makes a relevant disposition (being a transfer, grant of a lease for more than seven years or grant of a legal charge) of a qualifying estate at any time on or after 28 February 2022 but before the end of the transitional period, it will be required to disclose information about itself and the relevant disposition(s) to the Registrar by the end of the transitional period irrespective of whether it will be under an obligation to register on the OE Register and irrespective of whether it still owns a relevant interest in land in the UK. - 14.
-OEs that acquire a qualifying estate and become entitled to be registered at the Land Registry as proprietor of the same on or after 5 September 2022 are subject to restrictions equivalent to an OE Restriction during such period as their ownership remains unregistered at the Land Registry. - 15.
-Generally non-compliance with the duties imposed by the OE Register and/or the associated restrictions on land dealings will amount to a criminal offence.
-Specifically, it is an offence for an OE to make a registrable disposition of a qualifying estate in breach of an OE Restriction (or the equivalent restriction noted in paragraph 13 above) though this will not affect the validity of the underlying disposition.
-Penalties can include fines (including daily default rate fines of up to £2,500 a day) and custodial sentences (of up to five years in prison). - 16.
+Once registered, title to that qualifying estate will be subject to an OE Restriction which will take effect immediately. - 10.
+Those OEs who were already registered proprietors of qualifying estates pursuant to an application to the Land Registry made between 1 January 1999 and 31 July 2022 (inclusive) were: - (if they remained registered proprietor as at 31 January 2023) required to register on the OE Register by 31 January 2023.
+Further, all such titles will now be subject to an OE Restriction taking effect from 1 February 2023; and - (irrespective of whether they remained registered proprietor as at 31 January 2023) to disclose information about certain dispositions made on or after 28 February 2022 by 31 January 2023, either as part of the process of registering on the OE Register or (if not required to register on the OE Register because they were no longer registered proprietor of any relevant UK land interests as at 31 January 2023) as a standalone obligation. - 11.
+An OE Restriction restricts transfers, leases for more than seven years and charges unless the requirements of the OE Register have been complied with, including compliance with the duty to update (subject to some exceptions).
+So non-compliance with the OE Register will significantly impair the ability of an OE to deal with its qualifying estates. - 12.
+OEs that acquire a qualifying estate and become entitled to be registered at the Land Registry as proprietor of the same on or after 5 September 2022 are subject to restrictions equivalent to an OE Restriction during such period as their ownership remains unregistered at the Land Registry. - 13.
+Non-compliance with the duties imposed by the OE Register and/or the associated restrictions on land dealings will in most cases amount to a criminal offence.
+Specifically, it is an offence for an OE to make a registrable disposition of a qualifying estate in breach of an OE Restriction (or the equivalent restriction noted in paragraph 12 above) though this will not affect the validity of the underlying disposition.
+Penalties can include fines (including daily default rate fines of up to £2,500 a day) and custodial sentences (of up to five years in prison). - 14.
 The Act contains various exceptions these are beyond the scope of this guide.

-Impact on overseas entities that already own land in England and Wales
+Impact on overseas entities that own land in England and Wales